 - This type of dividends gives extra time to the company which is the difference between the dividend declaration date and payments date.

 Some of the disadvantages are as follows:

 - It is not a good sign for the company as an investor, and other stakeholders will think that the company has a cash flowCash FlowCash Flow is the amount of cash or cash equivalent generated & consumed by a Company over a given period.
 It proves to be a prerequisite for analyzing the business’s strength, profitability, & scope for betterment. issue.

-- If shareholders are required to pay tax on dividend then they have to sell some shares because in scrip dividend shareholders don’t receive cash.
+- If shareholders are required to pay tax on dividend then they have to sell some shares because in this dividend, shareholders don’t receive cash.

 - If the share price increase, then technically, the company has to pay an excess dividend as compared to the dividend declared.

 Some of the important points are as follows:

 - It is one of the types of dividend in which dividend is paid in the form of shares rather than cash.

 - It is not taxable at the time of receipt of dividend it will be taxable at the time of sale of shares.
 It means capital gain tax will be applicable in scrip dividends in case of dividend income tax.

 - In this type of dividend company issue promissory notes to the shareholders of the company;